 Evolution and Origins

-The Goliath tigerfish is a member of the Alestidae family that is exclusively present in Africa and includes the Congo tetra and African tigerfish.
-It belongs to the Characiformes order, which includes more than 2,000 different species and its oldest member Santanichthys can be traced to the early Cretaceous (Albian stage) period 113 million years to 100.5 million years ago.
+The Goliath tigerfish is a member of the Alestidae family, which is found exclusively in Africa and includes the Congo tetra and African tigerfish.
+It belongs to the Characiformes order, which includes more than 2,000 different species.
+Its oldest member, Santanichthys, can be traced to the early Cretaceous (Albian stage) period, 113 million years to 100.5 million years ago.

 The Goliath tigerfish is believed to have split from the genus Hydrocynus tigerfishes about 11 million years ago and created its own separate lineage.